piwi3910/techtalk/Docker_series/09/Readme.md

 ## Step 2: Optimize it!
 In this step we collaps multiple single RUN commands in to single lines as such minimizing the number of layer that are being created
 We also set some variables that could be needed.
+We also make sure no old download artifacts from apt are still there.

 ## Step 3: Entrypoints are it!
 In this step we now move our applications RUN command to an entrypoint